sentenza/scala-algorithms/README.md

 - Each algorithm should be applicable (if possible) to all the structures inside the library
 - Every piece of code produced here will be released under the [GNU General Public License v3.0](LICENSE)

+These Scala HacktoberFest Scala _excercises_ assume an [SBT][sbt-intro] project scheme.
+The solution to each [issue][issues] should be placed within the `project-directory/src/main/scala/io/github/sentenza/hacktoberfest18/`.
+The exercise unit tests can be found within the `project-directory/src/test/io/github/sentenza/hacktoberfest18/`.

 ### How to contribute